cschwarz68/TrailerBackerUpper/notes.md

 		2. How to jump to code in except?
 			Answer: When the controller is unplugged it automatically goes into autonomous mode.
 		3. What is the middle portion of manual mode for?
+			Answer: No longer relevant.
 		4. The video recording thing doesn't work..?
+			Answer: Resolved.
+Use VLC Media Player.

 	Essential Modifications:
 		1. Removed unused imports: time, logging.